Concrete & Structural Imaging

 Is GPR Safe?

 Yes, GPR is extremely safe.
-It emits less power than a cell phone.
+It emits around 1% of the power of a typical cell phone.

 How Deep Does It Go?

-The 300-800 MHz antenna’s are most widely used for locating subsurface utilities.
+250-800 MHz ground penetrating radar antennas are most widely used for locating subsurface utilities.

-The 1000-2000 MHz antenna’s are most widely used for locating rebar and utilities in walls and floors.
+1000-2600 MHz ground penetrating radar antennas are most widely used for locating rebar, post tension cables, utilities, voids, and any other types of reinforcement in walls and floors.

 How Accurate Is It?